Avoid FDA Medical Device Submission Errors With These Tips

 5. Skipping pre-submission communication

-Last but not least, many businesses skip the optional Pre-Sub meeting with the FDA, which is a free, voluntary meeting where you can present your device and submission strategy to FDA reviewers.
+In many cases, companies skip the optional Pre-Sub meeting with the FDA, which is a free, voluntary meeting where you can present your device and submission strategy to FDA reviewers.
 This session helps identify gaps early and clarifies expectations directly from the agency.

 Instead, take advantage of the Pre-Sub program to validate your strategy, address potential regulatory concerns, and gain valuable feedback before your official submission.